alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/08/collation-and-encoding-in-databases.md

 Unicode is a table that defines a number for each character, covering symbols, digits and letters from many languages.
 The number attributed to a character is called **code point**.

 UTF-8 and UTF-16 are encodings that follow Unicode.
-Basically, they are ways of storing these numbers in bytes.
+Basically, they are ways of storing those numbers into bytes.

 UTF-16 uses 2 bytes for most chars and 4 for those above the standard range.
 This encoding is used in the strings of most programming languages.